 Advanced Placement Biology is a one year, two-credit course designed in accordance with the PA standards for high school biology and the College Board curriculum for AP Biology.
 This is a rigorous course utilizing Advanced Placement approved college texts and laboratory experiences that mirrors the freshman Biology 101 and 102 experience at most colleges.
 Success in this level of biology requires a high level of motivation and interest in biology, excellent study skills, sophisticated problem-solving skills, and a commitment to working outside of the classroom.
 College credit or advanced standing may be obtained from many institutions for students who score 3 or higher on the Advanced Placement Test.
 Advanced Placement Biology meets the College Board requirements for AP Biology.
 Students planning to pursue careers in medicine, engineering, or other science fields should consider taking this course.
 Students taking this course should plan to take the Advanced Placement Biology Test given in May and the PA Keystone Exam if they have not already earned a proficient score.
 AP weighted-grade course.
-While Biology is not required the majority of students will benefit from its completion prior to Advanced Placement Biology.
-Prerequisite: (3900) Honors Grade 9 Science, A or better and teacher recommendation; (3010) Honors Biology, B or better and teacher recommendation; (3020) Academic Biology A- or better and teacher recommendation.
+Honors/Academic Biology is not a prerequisite.
+Students will benefit from its completion prior to Advanced Placement Biology.
+Prerequisite: (3900) Honors Grade 9 Science, A or better; Recommended Prerequisites (3010) Honors Biology, B or better and; (3020) Academic Biology A- or better.